apache/fury-site/docs/guide/dart/schema-metadata.md

 ## `ignore`

+Exclude the declaring field from serialization entirely.
+This is the only supported way to omit ordinary instance storage, including inherited storage.
-Exclude a field from serialization entirely.
-Useful for cached, computed, or UI-only values that should not land in a persisted or transmitted message.
+Useful examples include cached, computed, or UI-only values that should not land in a persisted or transmitted message.
 The field still contributes to graph-memory accounting; because it has no wire representation, do not combine `ignore` with other `ForyField` options.

 ```dart
 @ForyField(ignore: true)